 Before the departure

-Before I left, I was taking care of a horse next to Paris and my friend who was also taking care of a old horse in the same field was driving me there.
+Before I left, I was taking care of a horse next to Paris and my friend who was also taking care of an old horse in the same field was driving me there.
 The horse I was taking care of has a navicular syndrome in one foot and my friend’s horse has arthritis.
 So basically we were taking them out of their field, grooming, scratching, sometimes walking them outside like huge dogs with a lot of “eating grass breaks,” or just taking them to another place to eat.
 During that time we’d just sit in the field and chat.
-My friend is vegan, and this is how I started to realize… and the thing is, I’m interested in so many things and I’m always watching documentaries, reading articles, and I helped in a dairy farm as a kid, so deep inside me I KNEW.
+My friend is vegan, and this is how I started to realize… and the thing is, I’m interested in so many things and I’m always watching documentaries, reading articles, and I helped in a dairy farm as a kid, so deep inside me, I KNEW.
 And I started getting informed about veganism, and anti-speciesism.

 I started to be a flexitarian in Paris.
 Then I moved my stuff to the countryside at my mom’s house next to Switzerland in the mountains.
-Of course I ate a little bit of cheese there, and just after I hopped onto the plane for the great departure.
+Of course, I ate a little bit of cheese there, and just after I hopped onto the plane for the great departure.

 Starting with Central Asia wasn’t the easiest to reach my new goal and ethics

-We started with Tajikistan and Kyrghyzstan, two amazing countries in Central Asia: incredible mountains, pristine lakes, virgin scenaries… but I have to say: it’s not a vegan’s paradise.
+We started with Tajikistan and Kyrghyzstan, two amazing countries in Central Asia: incredible mountains, pristine lakes, virgin sceneries… but I have to say: it’s not a vegan’s paradise.
 They cook everything with mutton, mutton fat, etc, and they are nomadic shepherds living in yurts in the mountain (in summer) and eat dairy from horses, sheep, cows and sometimes camel.
 They do their own butter, fresh or rancid, their alcoholic beverage from mare milk, some fresh cheese.

 That was a hard start for me!
 I can tell you I ate a lot of bread (which is delicious) and tomato-cucumber-salt-aneth salads!
 I was also removing the mutton part from the broth of my soups to eat only the veggies.
 Not really a lot of choices when you’re really remote in the middle of the mountains at more than 3 5000 meters high.
-The good thing was I had a lot of time to read about animal ethics there because there’s no distractions before going to sleep!
+The good thing was I had a lot of time to read about animal ethics there because there are no distractions before going to sleep!